-The UCITS may cease issuing units in accordance with Article L. 214-8-7 (3) of the French Monetary and Financial Code, temporarily or permanently, partially or totally, in objective situations resulting in the closure of subscriptions, such as a maximum number of units having been issued, a maximum amount of securities having been attained or the expiry of a predetermined subscription period.
+The UCITS may cease issuing units in accordance with Article L. 214-8-7 (3) of the French Monetary and Financial Code, temporarily or permanently, partially or totally, in objective situations resulting in the closure of subscriptions, such as a maximum number of units having been issued, a maximum amount of securities having been attained or the expiry of a pre-determined subscription period.
 If this tool is triggered, information will be provided by any means available to existing unitholders concerning its triggering, as well as the threshold and objective situation that led to the decision to partially or totally close issues.
 For partial closures, this provision of information by any means shall explicitly specify the terms under which existing unitholders may continue to subscribe during the period of such partial closing.
-Unitholders are also informed by any means of the decision of the UCITS or of the management company either to terminate the full or partial closing of subscriptions (when the trigger threshold is reached) or not to terminate it (in the event of a change in the threshold or a change in the objective situation invoked or in the trigger threshold of the tool must always be made in the interest of unitholders.
-Information by any means shall specify the exact reasons for such changes.
+Unitholders are also informed by any means of the decision of the UCITS or of the management company either to terminate the full or partial closing of subscriptions (when the trigger threshold is reached) or not to terminate it (in the event of a change in the threshold or a change in the objective situation that led to application of this tool).
+A change in the objective situation invoked or in the trigger threshold of the tool must always be made in the interest of unitholders.
+The information provided by any means shall specify the exact reasons for such changes.